 Keeping any part of your thoughts and feelings to yourself can deepen any negative thoughts, and hinder the recovery process.
 There is nothing scary or magical about the process, and certainly nothing to be ashamed of.

 Far too many people suffer needlessly, without even seeking therapy.

 There are many different types of psychotherapy; three of the most popular are discussed here.
-Most therapists are versed in all in varying degrees, and their knowledge in each can help them to pick from tools in the different approaches that work best for an individuals situation.
+Most therapists are versed in varying degrees, and their knowledge in each can help them pick from tools in the different approaches that work best for an individual's situation.

 (Many additional forms of psychotherapy are much more specific in nature, for example: sex therapy, family therapy, hypnotherapy, etc.)